Temples in Chiang Mai

 Wat Phra That Doi Suthep

-Located in the heart of the Old City, this temple is known for its massive ancient brick chedi that partially collapsed in an earthquake centuries ago.
+Located in the heart of the Old City, this temple features a massive 15th-century brick chedi that was partially destroyed by an earthquake in 1545.

 Wat Phra Singh